withastro/docs/src/pages/en/reference/errors/no-client-only-hint.md

 > **NoClientOnlyHint**: Unable to render `COMPONENT_NAME`.
 When using the `client:only` hydration strategy, Astro needs a hint to use the correct renderer.
 (E03009)

 ## What went wrong?
-`client:only` components are not ran on the server, as such Astro does not know (and cannot guess) which renderer to use and require a hint.
+`client:only` components are not run on the server, as such Astro does not know (and cannot guess) which renderer to use and require a hint.
 Like such:

 ```astro
 	<SomeReactComponent client:only="react" />